Skip to main content

 Sample a database with a plan

 The sample sub-command will sample rows from the source database into your target output (either a database or as json files) using a plan generated using the plan sub-command.
-This tool will not copy schema from the source database.
-Any sampled tables must already exist in the destination database.
-Additionally you must pass --truncate if you wish to clear any existing data in the sampled tables that may interfere with the sampling process.
+By default this tool will not copy schema from the source database and expects tables to already exist.
+If you would like it to attempt to create tables in the output database pass the --create flag.
+Additionally you must pass --truncate if you wish to clear any existing data in the output tables that may otherwise interfere with the sampling process.

-1. If --truncate is specified any tables about to be sampled will be first truncated.
+2. If --truncate is specified any tables about to be sampled will be first truncated. subsetter expects there to be no existing data in the destination database unless configured to run in merge mode.

 Plan and sample in one action